itsdavide/eclp-model/README.md

 # eclp-model
-Optimization code for the paper: D. Petturiti, G. Stabile, B. Vantaggi.
-Optimal reinsurance in the epsilon-contaminated loss-preserving model.
+Optimization code for the paper: D. Petturiti, G. Stabile, B. Vantaggi. _Optimal reinsurance in the epsilon-contaminated loss-preserving model_.
 2025